Diacod-I/Inferss/Hippocampus/Hippocampus in Health and Disease An Overview 1e4118dbbf0648bb833adc0e15e9f37b.md

 - **********************Hippocampus**********************
-    - It is a part of Archicortex (having three layers, except the entorhinal area, which has six layerss).
+    - It is a part of Archicortex (having three layers, except the entorhinal area, which has six layers).
     - It is merely a small extension of the brain.
     - The upper surface (also known as the alveus) is convex (which includes dentate gyrus, subiculum, and entorhinal cortex).